tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_ir_stack.h.md

 };
 ```

+This type represents the interrupt stack.
 It consists of the following members.

 | `depth` | The current depth. |
 | `depth_max` | The maximum depth. |